patrickbrophy/Go-Tasks/README.md

 <-taskArray[i].taskIDStopped
 Remove task from taskArray
 ```
 This finds the specified task in your task array, and the related channels.
 It then closes the taskIDStop channel.

+## Handling the stop
 To know when the channel has closed, for each operation in your function you would check using a select statement, like so:
 ```go

 defer close(taskIDStopped)